Accelerated Resolution Therapy Intensives

 Many people feel significant change in 1–3 sessions.
 My clients have averaged a 78% reduction in distress with just one intervention.

-If you’re tired of circling the same story, an ART intensive can move you through directly, so you can get where you want to be without all the hurry up and wait.
+If you’re tired of circling the same story, an ART intensive offers one of the most effective EMDR alternatives for resolving it directly, so you can get where you want to be without all the hurry up and wait.